hhelo/Insults/README.md

 1. Add your insult(s) to [insults.txt](https://github.com/TheUnknownOne/Insults/edit/master/src/insults.txt) (click to fork the repository and open an editor).
 2. If it's your first time, add your name to [CONTRIBUTORS](https://github.com/TheUnknownOne/Insults/edit/master/CONTRIBUTORS).
 3. Send a pull request!
 (Go to "Pull Request" in your fork and click on "New Pull Request")
+4. After your pull has been merged, a repo collaborator will generate the json source for you.

 Conventions
 ===========